Massachusetts Route 79: Route description

 In Berkley, Route 79 passes through the village of Myricks, in the far eastern end of the town.
 It crosses the New Bedford Secondary in Myricks, and Route 140 just over the Taunton line.
 In Taunton, the route follows along the Taunton-Lakeville town line before leaving Taunton completely.
-In Lakeville, the route heads through the northern part of the town, crossing Route 18 and passing the former Lakeville Hospital, before ending at a 4-way intersection with Route 105 and Commercial Drive (the entry to Middleborough/Lakeville station).
+In Lakeville, the route heads through the northern part of the town, crossing Route 18 and passing the former Lakeville Hospital, before ending at a 4-way intersection with Route 105 and Commercial Drive (the entry to Lakeville station).

 History

+The route was originally a fully surface route.
+In 1958, the northern end of the Western Fall River Expressway opened, which carried Route 79 from Route 24 south to an interchange at North Main Street in Fall River.
+In 1965, as part of the construction of I-195 from Swansea through Somerset and Fall River to Westport, the southern section of the expressway, along the Fall River Viaduct, was opened, connecting between an interchange with Route 138 ("Broadway Extended") and I-195 north to a partial interchange with Route 138 along a one-way pair of North Davol Street and South Davol Street.
+Prior to the completion of the central section of the Western Fall River Expressway (relocation of Route 79) which connected the 1965-opened southern section on the Fall River Viaduct to the 1958-built northern section (between North Main Street and a partial interchange with Route 24, both in North Fall River) in 1974, Route 79 followed North Main Street south of the end of the expressway's northern section down to Route 79's southern terminus at US 6 (President Avenue) slightly to the east of the completed expressway and Davol Street one-way pair.

+MassDOT completed a large multi-acre highway interchange with Route 79 and U.S. Route 6 as a part of the construction of the Veterans Memorial Bridge in 2011.

 In 2012, the northern terminus of Route 79 was relocated.
 Before the project, the northern terminus of Route 79 still ended at Route 105, only 1/10 of a mile north of its current terminus, but it was too close to the southbound ramps for Interstate 495.
 By relocating Route 79 to a four-way intersection with Route 105 and Commercial Drive, traffic was eased during rush hour.
 Instead of Route 79 traffic looping onto Route 105 to get to the MBTA station, the new alignment provides easier access to the MBTA station from areas such as North Lakeville, East Taunton, Berkley and Freetown.